 History of HCM

 We presented our plan for the mission in Haiti before the elders of Park Plaza Christian Church in Joplin, Missouri at our ordination in 1974.
 It consisted of five areas of ministry: evangelism, education, healthcare, book translation and nutrition.
 We were dreaming, but God was serious.
-Today we are astonished at what God is doing.
+Today we are astonished at what God is doing!

 The mission had a very humble beginning that would lead to an incredible organization over the years.
-The front part of a 2 ½-room rented house in Port-au-Prince was where we held prayer meetings, Bible study and clinic.
+The front part of a 2 ½-room rented house in Port-au-Prince was where we held prayer meetings, Bible studies and clinics.
 FAME financed the construction of a medical clinic to serve the surrounding area.
-Eventually, due to political disturbance, we had to shut down the medical activities there and in turn moved to enlarge the operation at Fonds-Parisien.
+Eventually, due to political disturbance, we had to shut down the medical activities there and in turn, move to enlarge the operation at Fonds-Parisien.

-Haitian Christian Mission, implemented by its Haiti counterpart Eglise Chretienne des Rachetés d’Haïti, is represented by a permanent Board in the U.S., a CEO as liaison between the two countries, and representatives over the different aspects of the mission such as evangelism, education, healthcare, etc. The existence of this mission does not depend on one person or its directors.
+Haitian Christian Mission, implemented by its Haiti counterpart Eglise Chretienne des Rachetés d’Haïti, is represented by a permanent Board in the U.S., a CEO as a liaison between the two countries, and representatives over the different aspects of the mission such as evangelism, education, medical, and sustainability.
+The existence of this mission does not depend on one person or its directors.
 Peter says: “All men are like grass, and all their glory is like the flowers of the field; the grass withers and the flowers fall, but the word of the Lord stands forever.”
 (1 Pet.
 1:24-25).
 The mission was founded on God’s word and it will remain thus until the end.